anantwag19/javacodeExtractor/Readme.md

 Overview

-The Java Codebase Analyzer is a sophisticated tool that leverages Large Language Models (LLMs) to analyze Java codebases, extract structured information, and generate Json File with details of classes ,methods .
+The Java Codebase Analyzer is a utility  that leverages Large Language Models (LLMs) to analyze Java codebases, extract structured information, and generate Json File with details of classes ,methods .
 The system clones repositories, processes Java files, and uses Cohere's LLM to extract key architectural information about classes, methods, and project structure.

 Architecture Overview